YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 GBLNAME, Either an identifier or a left parenthesis is expected after a ^ in this context

-Compile Time Error: This indicates that GT.M encountered a circumflex in a valid location for a global variable name; however, the circumflex was not followed by a variable name or a left parenthesis.
+Compile Time Error: This indicates that YottaDB encountered a circumflex in a valid location for a global variable name; however, the circumflex was not followed by a variable name or a left parenthesis.

 Action: Look for unwanted circumflexes in expressions.
 Ensure that global variable names are valid.